HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp3/README.md

         return lowLevelDoc;
     }

     This method uses things from iText, which is an existing library that can be used to create PDF from Java.
-Once this method executes, there will be a file wherever on the Client's computer, with the given name, and sendPDFfile method sends it through.
+Once this method executes, there will be a file wherever on the Client's computer (this uses browsers' built-in "Download" windows, most of them allowing the user to choose a Download location), with the given name, and sendFile method sends it through.

  	public byte[] getFile(String filename) {